Trade Balance Surplus Continues, Inflation is Controlled, and the Financial System is Maintained

 Read the full story here.

 Innovative Government Award (IGA) 2025.
 In this competition and appreciation event organized by the Ministry of Home Affairs (Kemendagri), regional heads have the opportunity to present superior innovations from their respective regions.
-The event will last for three days, on November 4-6, 2025, with the opening by the Minister of Home Affairs on November 4, 2025 at 08.00 WIB, located in the Main Session Room of the Ministry of Home Affairs.
-Participants or the general public can listen and support regional innovations online(live) through the Ministry of Home Affairs' BSKDN YouTube channel.
+This event will take place over three days, on November 4–6, 2025, with the opening by the Minister of Home Affairs on November 4, 2025 at 08.00 WIB, located in the Main Session Room of the Ministry of Home Affairs.
+Participants or the general public can listen to and support regional innovations online (live) via the BSKDN Kemendagri YouTube channel.

 Have a good day, Chief.